download the reportclick to download

 - Extend upskilling to the wider society

-If you're looking for new ways to leverage and deploy talent within your organisation so you're ready for the tests and opportunities of tomorrow, the support of a specialist partner like Randstad Risesmart could prove invaluable.
+If you're looking for new ways to leverage and deploy talent within your organisation so you're ready for the tests and opportunities of tomorrow, the support of a temporary staffing specialist partner like Randstad Risesmart could prove invaluable.

 are you focusing on the right areas?